- Telephone Numbers

 Current Awareness Services

-The Law Library may supply faculty with BNA E-mail Updates, sent to your inbox.
-Notification services from Westlaw and Lexis can also be established to provide notice of new laws and articles within your research areas.
+The Law Library will provide support for setting up and maintaining current awareness and notification services from Westlaw, Lexis, and Bloomberg Law (BNA).
+These services can be established to provide notice of new laws and articles within your research areas.

 Faculty Purchase Requests

-The Law Library will, at a faculty member's request, purchase books, audiovisual items, or other materials for the Law Library collections.
+The Law Library may, at a faculty member’s request, purchase books, audiovisual items, or other materials for the Law Library collections.
 We will also handle ordering office copies of books for faculty.
-Please email Courtney Segota with your purchase requests.
+Please email the Library Director, Jacob Hurst with your purchase requests.
 Please specify if items are to be ordered on your office account, or if you would like them added to the Law Library collection, and whether you need the items to be added to your course reserves.

-The Law Library keeps a glass display case of recent faculty publications next to the faculty offices, as well as acquiring and keeping faculty publications for our collection.
+The Law Library acquires and keeps faculty publications for our collection.
 Please send three copies of your new publications to the Faculty Services Librarian for display.
 Older publications may be displayed in the Law Library.
-The Law Library can also provide assistance with article submissions via ExpressO, Scholastica, and SSRN.
+The Law Library can also provide assistance with article submissions via Scholastica and SSRN.
 Please contact the Faculty Services Librarian for more information.

 Digital Commons Institutional Repository – SSRN (Login Required)